Our expeditionary camp - Charlie - takes us back to our safari roots - light-touch travel in the most exceptional wilderness areas in Tanzania.

 November to June

 Our expeditionary walking camp pitches in the Serengeti from November onwards as the landscape transform from the dry season with the time of new arriving - everything turns a gorgeous shade of green.
 The camp actually moves around the southern end of the Serengeti during this period to land guests in the best walking territory.
-From November to April, we head for the eastern side and Gol Mountains, stunning scenery surrounds you with varied terrain to explore and panoramic views west across the vast plains.
+From November to April, we head for the eastern side to Sanjan and the Gol Mountains, stunning scenery surrounds you with varied terrain to explore and panoramic views west across the vast plains.
 In May, the camp heads west to the opposite side of the park standing in the best position as the migration begin to make their way north.
 Walking in this area is wonderful with superb game and interesting topography to scale kopjes and hills alike.

 Life changing experiences